AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Use cases from the "Automating with workflows" guide have been reorganized into thematic sections.
 [Read more](../../workflow/using/using-the-local-approval-activity.md)

+The [Bounce mail qualification](../../delivery/using/understanding-delivery-failures.md#bounce-mail-qualification) and [Email management rules](../../delivery/using/understanding-delivery-failures.md#email-management-rules) sections have been enhanced with updated information.

 ## March 2020 {#march-2020}

 The Data model best practices page has been updated with new sections including [Sequences](../../configuration/using/data-model-best-practices.md#sequences), [Performance](../../configuration/using/data-model-best-practices.md#performance) and [Large tables](../../configuration/using/data-model-best-practices.md#large-tables), amongst others.
 [Read more](../../configuration/using/data-model-best-practices.md)